 Limit CPU speed

-This method is consist of many about given tips, in order to Limit CPU speed on your laptop you can enable the battery saver mode, disable passive cooling and enable active cooling when your laptop runs on battery power.
+This method is consists of many about given tips, in order to Limit CPU speed on your laptop you can enable the battery saver mode, disable passive cooling and enable active cooling when your laptop runs on battery power.

 Conservative Graphics or undervolting